jpravetz/epdoc-logger/README.md

 var log = require('epdoc-logger').get('MyModuleName');
 ```

-The string "MyModuleName" above should usually be set to the name of your Javascript file or module.
+The string "MyModuleName" above should usually be set to the name of your Javascript file, module, or emitter.
 It is output as a column or property of each line that is created by calling methods on the log object.

 The logging object provides a convenient interface that sits above the ```logParams``` function and